 It’s that time of the month again, time for “Indie Speculative Fiction of the Month”.

 So what is “Indie Speculative Fiction of the Month”?
-It’s a round-up of speculative fiction by indie authors (plus one small press book) newly published this month, though some February books I missed the last time around snuck in as well.
+It’s a round-up of speculative fiction by indie authors newly published this month, though some May books I missed the last time around snuck in as well.
 The books are arranged in alphabetical order by author.
-So far, all the links only go to Amazon.com, though I may add other retailers for future editions.
+So far, most links only go to Amazon.com, though I may add other retailers for future editions.

-As always, I know the authors at least vaguely, but I haven’t read all of the books themselves, so Caveat emptor.
+As always, I know the authors at least vaguely, but I haven’t read all of the books, so Caveat emptor.

 And now on to the books: